American College of Education

-American College of Education (ACE) is a private, for-profit online college based in Indianapolis, Indiana, specializing in education, healthcare, nursing, and business programs.
-Established in 2005, American College of Education is accredited by the Higher Learning Commission and offers baccalaureate, master’s, doctorate, and specialist degree programs, as well as graduate certificate.
-American College of Education is a certified B Corporation.
+American College of Education (ACE) is a private, for-profit online college based in Indianapolis, Indiana, specializing in education, business, healthcare, and nursing programs.
+Established in 2005, the college is accredited by the Higher Learning Commission and offers bachelor's completion, master's, doctorate, and specialist degree programs, as well as graduate certificates.

 History

 American College of Education was formally incorporated in Illinois on February 25, 2005.
 Following incorporation, it purchased the academic programming intellectual property of Barat College.
 American College of Education immediately applied to the Higher Learning Commission to continue the accreditation of Barat College under its new name and ownership.
 The Higher Learning Commission approved this request in March 2006.

 ACE began offering Ed.D and Ed.S programs in 2013.

 In March 2016, American College of Education announced a partnership with the National Institute for STEM Education (NISE) and Accelerate Learning, inventors of STEMScopes, to provide a pathway to STEM certification and degree programs.
 Educators who earn the National Certificate for STEM Teaching from NISE are able to transfer their certificate coursework to American College of Education to complete an M.Ed. in STEM Leadership.

-In September 2016, American College of Education received its Certified B Corporation distinction from the nonprofit B Lab, becoming the first and only Certified B Corp and Benefit Corporation in the state of Indiana.
-American College of Education was recognized for its partnership with nonprofits such as Kids in Need Foundation and Teachers' Treasures, as well as its donation drives for organizations like Feeding America and Indianapolis School of Wheels.
+In September 2016, American College of Education received its Certified B Corporation distinction from the nonprofit B Lab, becoming the first Certified B Corporation and Benefit Corporation in the state of Indiana.
+The college was recertified in 2019, 2022, and June 2023.
+As of 2026, ACE is no longer a Certified B Corporation.
+The college's previous Certified B Corp status reflected its partnerships with nonprofit organizations, including Kids in Need Foundation, Crayons to Computers, A Gift for Teaching, and Teachers' Treasures.

-Following its B Corporation certification, American College of Education was awarded the 2017 Best Places to Work distinction by the Indiana Chamber of Commerce for its dynamic work environment and progressive workplace policies.
-They received the award again in 2018 and 2019.
-In 2018, American College of Education also received the When Work Works Award from the Society for Human Resource Management for exceptional employee satisfaction.